Far: Lone Sails

-Far: Lone Sails (stylized as FAR: Lone Sails) is an exploration adventure videogame developed by the Swiss development company Okomotive.
+Far: Lone Sails (stylized as FAR: Lone Sails) is an exploration adventure video game developed by the Swiss development company Okomotive.
 The game was released for Windows and macOS in May 2018, for PlayStation 4 and Xbox One in April 2019, for Nintendo Switch in August 2019, and for Android and iOS in October 2020.
 A sequel, Far: Changing Tides, was released in March 2022.